Phactum/taxiride-blueprint/adapters/spring-boot/README.md

 ## Worker ID

-In a decentralized environment work load is fetched rather then pushed to deal with back-pressure (e.g. Camunda 7's external tasks or Camunda 8's workers).
-To identify the client on fetching jobs (e.g. the application we are about to develop running in a Kubernetes pod) in a unique way the client has to pass a worker ID to the service.
+In a decentralized environment workload is fetched rather then pushed to deal with back-pressure (e.g. Camunda 7's external tasks or Camunda 8's workers).
+In a load-balanced cluster environment, to identify each particular node fetching jobs from an external service in a unique way, the client has to pass a worker ID to that service.
 This worker ID is typically fetched from the environment like the host's IP address or a Kubernetes pod's name.

-To read this ID from the environment and pass it to the client bean is another feature of the Spring application class `ModuleAndWorkerAwareSpringApplication`.
-First the system environment "WORKER_ID" is read and if empty then the system property "WORKER_ID" is read.
+To read this ID from the environment and pass it to the client bean is a feature of the Spring application class `ModuleAndWorkerAwareSpringApplication`.
+First the system environment `WORKER_ID` is read and if empty then the Java system property `WORKER_ID` is used.

 So, one can start the Java process like this: